- Social Contribution Activities as a Good Corporate Citizen

 - Q2.
 The program helps students understand that what they learn in science helps in their own lives and is useful technology for solving global problems.

-Collaboration on Career Education, Company Tours, and Other Programs
+Education Support Activities for Career Education, Company Tours, and Other Programs

 In addition to science experiment lessons and environmental education programs, Toray Group collaborates on career education and hosts office and plant tours in response to requests from local schools, boards of education, and non-profit organizations.